xnvme/xnvme/docs/getting_started/index.rst

 **xNVMe** relies on certain Operating System Kernel features and infrastructure that must be available and correctly configured.
-This subsection goes through what is uses on Linux and how check whether is it available.
+This subsection goes through what is used on Linux and how check whether is it available.

 Backends
 --------